Fiza575/python-assignment-1/README.md

 # python-assignment-1
 Practice of boolean, list and dictionary
-Practice of Strings build in funcations
+,Practice of Strings build in funcations